Extreme Rays of the Hankel Spectrahedra for Ternary Forms: Hankel Matrices and Gorenstein Ideals

 We are particularly interested in Gorenstein ideals with socle in even degree $2d$ with the property that the middle Catalecticant has corank $4$, i.e.~rank $\binom{d+2}{2}-4$.
 The proof of the following statement is analogous to the proof of Diesel \cite[Theorem 4.4]{Die}. \begin{Lem} Let $d\geq 4$ be an integer.
 The projective variety $X_{-4}$ of middle Catalecticant matrices of corank at least $4$, i.e.~of rank at most $\binom{d+2}{2}-4$, is irreducible of codimension $10$ in the space of middle Catalecticant matrices.
-In particular, it is defined by the symmetric $(\binom{d+2}{2}-3)$-minors of the generic middle Catalecticant matrix. \end{Lem}
+It has degree $\prod_{\alpha = 0}^3 \binom{N+\alpha}{4-\alpha}/\binom{2\alpha +1}{\alpha}$, where $N = \binom{d+2}{2}$.
+In particular, it is defined by the $(\binom{d+2}{2}-3)$-minors of the generic middle Catalecticant matrix. \end{Lem}

 \begin{proof} Let $N = \binom{d+2}{2}$.
 The quasiprojective variety $S_{-4}$ of symmetric $N\times N$-matrices of rank $N-4$ has codimension $10$ in the projective space of the vector space of symmetric $N\times N$-matrices.
 Therefore the intersection $X_{-4}$ of $S_{-4}$ with the subspace of middle Catalecticant matrices has codimension at most $10$ in this linear space.
 We will show, that it has codimension exactly $10$ by counting dimensions of the possible $\gor(T)$ using their unirationality.
+We will use the setup and notation used by Diesel \cite{Die}, see also \ref{Rem:DieselCom}.

 There are only two possible Hilbert functions for a Gorenstein ideal $I$ with socle degree $2d$ and $\hilb(I,d)=\binom{d+2}{2}-4$ by their symmetry, namely

 which corresponds to the case of four generators in degree $d$ and no generators of lower degree, and